 *Individual patients’ symptoms of shingles may vary.
 These statements are based on some patients' description of their shingles pain and do not represent every patient's experience.

-Shingles FAQs
+Shingles STORIES

 • What is shingles?